cloudmesh/classes/docs/source/units.rst

      - `3 mins <https://www.youtube.com/watch?v=0mBERd57pZ8&list=PLLO4AVszo1SOZF0tvCxLfS4AwkAJ1QKyp&index=6>`_
      - `10 mins <lesson/linux/modules.html>`_

-* (b) Find an editor that you will be useing to do your programming with.
+.. note:: Find an editor that you will be using to do your programming with.
 For advanced Python programming we recommend PyCharm.
-However you can probably only use this on your local computer.
-The way you could use it is to edit python locally, check the code into github and check it out into your vm or your login on india.futuresystems.org.
+However you can use others e.g. Enthought Canopy on your local computer.
+The way you could use it is to edit python locally, push the code into github and check it out into your vm or your login node on india.futuresystems.org.
 This is how many of us work.
-* (c) locate a package that you install on your VM that you started with Openstack.
-Provide a verification that the package was installed (log).
-Do not forget to delete the VM after you are done.
-Which package manager is used on ubuntu?

 Length of the lessons in this Unit
 *******************************************************************************